Buying Luxury Real Estate on Maui: What High-End Buyers Should Understand

 Buyers entering Maui's luxury resort residential market should also understand the broader purchase process, including financing structure, due diligence considerations, insurance exposure, governance quality, taxation, and long-term carrying costs.

-Because ownership costs can materially affect long-term value preservation and operational flexibility, buyers should also evaluate property taxes, insurance exposure, reserve funding, and community governance before purchasing.
+Because ownership costs can materially affect long-term value preservation and operational flexibility, buyers should evaluate property taxes, insurance exposure, reserve funding, and community governance before purchasing.

 Understanding Maui's Luxury Resort Residential Market